MarinaHampton/kobo/README.md

-README: Kobo Annotation Exporter
+📄 Kobo Annotation Exporter
 Overview
-This tool extracts annotations (highlights and notes) from a Kobo eReader's SQLite database and saves them into text files, organized by book.
-Each annotation is formatted in MLA citation style.
+This tool extracts annotations (highlights and notes) from a Kobo eReader's SQLite database and saves them into text files, formatted in MLA citation style.

 Requirements
 A Kobo eReader, mounted at /Volumes/KOBOeReader